-Here it is mid-July, "cross is coming" season, and that means it's time to revisit our options for streaming cyclocross and other bicycle racing for the upcoming 2020/21 season.
+Hi 'cross fans!
+It's time to revisit our options for streaming cyclocross and other bicycle racing, updated with new info for the 2020/21 season.

 Clearly, the COVID-19 pandemic has shuffled the professional and amateur racing calendars quite a bit, so this article reflects the state of things as they sit today.
 While races are being cancelled in the USA, they are moving forward with new dates in Europe, for the most part.
 I've updated last year's guide with pandemic-related changes, plus added information about a newly-released streaming option, GCN Race Pass too.